-15. (1) Where the Council requires or directs a staff member to travel on official business outside the borders of the local authority area, the Council must pay to that staff member a subsistence and travelling allowance at the daily rate in accordance with the Central Government Policy Position (P.S.M.
-Circular No. 11 of 2006), as follows:
+15. (1) Where the Council requires or directs a staff member to travel on official business outside the borders of the local authority area, the Council must pay to that staff member a subsistence and travelling allowance at the daily rate in accordance with the Central Government Policy Position (P. S. M. Circular No. 1 l of 2006), as follows -

-- (a) to the chief executive officer a subsistence and travelling allowance equivalent to that of a Director in the P.S.M.; - (b) to a head of department a subsistence and travelling allowance equivalent to that of a Deputy-Director in the P.S.M.; - (c) to a staff member a subsistence and travelling allowance equivalent to that of a staff member in the P.S.M.
+- (a) to the chief executive officer a subsistence and travelling allowance equivalent to that of a Director in the P. S. M. Circular No. 11 of 2006; - (b) to a head of department a subsistence and travelling allowance equivalent to that of a Deputy-Director in the P. S. M. Circular No. 11 of 2006; - (c) to a staff member a subsistence and travelling allowance equivalent to that of a staff member in the P. S. M. Circular No. 11 of 2006.